MarcelvanLeeuwen/Kubernetes/install_kubernetes.md

 kubeadm token create --print-join-command --ttl 0
 ```
 <br>
 Use output to add node.
+So execute this command on the node to add.
 <br>
 <br>